wp-plugins/role-scoper/readme.txt

 8. [View more screenshots](http://agapetry.net/news/introducing-role-scoper/)

 == Changelog ==

+= 1.3.39 - 16 May 2011 =
+* BugFix : Another one-line change to eliminate a Fatal Error on WP 3.2 Beta

 = 1.3.38 - 13 May 2011 =
 * BugFix : One-line change to eliminate a Fatal Error on WP 3.2 Beta